 A: Pope County taxes are divided between the schools, county general, library and roads based on the millage rates.
 It's divided the same way regardless of age, gender, nationality or how many children you have.

 Q: What forms of payment do you accept?

 A: Cash, Check, or money orders are accepted and Credit/Debit card payments may be made at ARK.org.
 Electronic payments (Debit/Credit and Electronic Checks) are made available through Information Network of Arkansas (INA).
 A portal processing fee is added by INA to ALL credit card transactions.
 Please note that if your check is returned as insufficient, you forfeit the right or privilege to pay with a check in our office.

 Q: What happens to my property if I do not pay my taxes?

-A: When property taxes are not paid for 2 years the land is certified to the State Land Commissioner where it is subject to further penalties and fees.
+A: When property taxes are not paid for 2 consecutive years the land is certified to the Commissioner of State Lands where it is subject to further penalties and fees.
 It remains at the state level for 2 years before it is sold at auction.
 Commissioner of State Lands